ShahzaibPersonal/ManageMe/README.md

 # ManageMe
-Manege Me is Android Native and JSON based Todo app with multiple functionalities that will enhance usabiltiy for our user.
+Manage Me is a Self Management Application.
+It enforces the organization of your lifestyle.
+It is Android Native and JSON-based Todo app with multiple functionalities that will enhance usability for our users.

 You have multiple screens.
-All Data was stored locally with help of JSON while using shared Preferences to its full usabiltity and extents.
-This app can help you understand how we uson to Stringfy whole arrays.
-You can also understand file managment as all professional practices are performed in this app.
-External vecotrs and app icon is also included.
+All Data was stored locally with help of JSON while using shared Preferences to its full usability and extent.
+This app can help you understand how we can use JSON to Stringify whole arrays.
+You can also understand file management as all professional practices are performed in this app.
+External vectors and app icon is also included.
 Both Light mode and dark modes are enabled.
 Well comment code

 ![1  Welcome Page](https://user-images.githubusercontent.com/52831453/130864341-e2347969-e994-49d2-b711-ba39cbb04a74.jpeg)